*This post contains affiliate links. I receive small commissions for purchases made through these links at no extra cost to you.

 First and foremost, I'd like to take a moment to thank you for reading this post, as it most likely means that you're interested in celebrating your friend or loved one's individuality and passion for art, and want to encourage him/her to keep going.
 As an artist myself, I can tell you that knowing people close to me support my decision to pursue art means everything, especially when one is just starting out.

-I'm all about encouraging fellow artists to keep going because I 100% believe the world would be a better place with more art in it.
+I'm all about encouraging fellow artists to keep going because I 100% believe the world would be a better place with more art and artists in it.

 In this blog post, I'll be sharing a list of ten awesome gift ideas that your artistic friend will absolutely love.
 I've made sure to include options for both males and females, as well as an explanation as to why each item is so great.